Skip to main content

 Citations:

-• For a child whose age is less than school age, an individual qualified by the Texas Education Agency to teach children of this age; and
+• For a child whose age is less than school age, an individual qualified by the Texas Education Agency (TEA) to teach children of this age; and

 Citations: